Bilingual and Dual Language Education

 CAL Institutes: Professional Development Opportunities in Washington, DC Metro Area

-CAL offers three institutes of special interest for educators interested in dual language education.
+CAL offers four institutes of special interest for educators interested in dual language education.

 - Foundations of Dual Language Instruction: This institute introduces practitioners to the research base for effective dual language instruction with a focus on practical applications for classroom use.
 Strategies and hands-on activities will be shared that promote student interaction to build receptive and productive language skills in two languages while building content knowledge in order to develop bilingualism, biliteracy, and multicultural competence.

 - Leading Dual Language Programs for Student Success: A CAL Leadership Institute: This institute is designed to help educators strengthen their leadership by gaining a solid understanding of the benefits of dual language education and learning how they can develop an effective dual language program that promotes student success on their campus.